mbuczko/hugsqlx/README.md

 ```

 ## Limitations
-Query definition both with `:name` and `:doc` expects to have `:name` comment first.
+Query definition both with `:name` and `:doc` expects `:name` comment to appear first.
 HugSqlx does not complain otherwise, but result might be surprising.

 No subfolders are recursively traversed to read query definitions.